Filed underCarolina Panthers, NFL, Radio.com - Sports, Sports, Syndicated Sports, Taylor's Blog, The Drive

 The Carolina Panthers are one of the most important parts of Charlotte’s economy.
 Assuring us of their presence can make me forget about personal greed, lack of access, and results.

-Furthermore, I hope this money allows Charlotte to have a fighting chance at hosting a Super Bowl, being part of the national championship playoffs in college football, and attracting even better concerts.
+Furthermore, I hope this money allows Charlotte to have a fighting chance at hosting a Super Bowl or getting their Military Auto Loans initiative going, being part of the national championship playoffs in college football, and attracting even better concerts.
 And I’m glad it gives us a glimpse at Richardson’s succession plan: one that almost forces the next owner to stay in the Queen City.

 So, you can have another one of my pennies.
 But when you ask for a new golf course, soccer field, or skating rink I’ll be tapping out.